 Note: Attention residents dropping off materials at the Paper Shredding Events, please follow the updated procedure by staying in your vehicle, keeping the documents in the trunk of a car, SUV, wagon or van, wearing a mask and maintain social distancing.

 Recycling On The Job

 While recycling at home may be old hat by now, it is important remember that those good habits need to be carried over to the workplace.
-Depending upon the type of work you do, much of the waste generated during your average work day can be recycled: Materials such as office paper, cartridges and ribbons for computers/printers/copiers/typewriters, corrugated cardboard, glass, metals, plastics, wood, construction and demolition materials, and yard waste.
+Depending upon the type of work you do, much of the waste generated during your average work day can be recycled: materials such as office paper, cartridges and ribbons for computers/printers/copiers, corrugated cardboard, glass, metals, plastics, wood, construction and demolition materials, and yard waste.
 In addition to reducing waste, a comprehensive recycling program also can save your company money through reduced trash fees.
-The Monmouth County Recycling Staff is available to assist you with employee education initiatives through publications, resource listings, presentations, slide shows, and videos.
-Companies interested in starting or improving a recycling program can contact Monmouth County Recycling at 732-431-7460, or the Monmouth County Solid Waste Enforcement Team at 732-683-8686 ext.
+This office is available to assist you with employee education initiatives through publications, resource listings, presentations, slide shows, and videos.
+Companies interested in starting or improving a recycling program can contact Monmouth County Recycling at 732-683-8686 option 1, or the Monmouth County Solid Waste Enforcement Team at 732-683-8686 ext.
 5658.

 Monmouth County Recycling and the Park System have worked together to develop a Home Composting Demonstration site at Deep Cut Gardens, Red Hill Rd., Middletown.
 On display are composting units which are both commercially available and home-built so that you can choose the composting system that best suits you.
 Informational placards and literature tell visitors the unique features of each of the home composting systems on display.
 The facility also has educational displays and information on backyard composting.
 Deep Cut Gardens is the horticultural education center of the Monmouth County Park System and is open year round.
 Call 732-671-6050 for more information or go to the Park System's website.